 - 6.7.a.
 PGY-1 residents must initially be supervised directly, only as described in the above definition.
 (Core) - 6.7.b.
-Resident performance of procedures must be done under direct supervision where the supervising physician is physically present.
-(Core)

-6.7.c.
-Direct supervision through appropriate telecommunication technology must be limited to history-taking and patient examination, assessment, and counseling.
+Prior to allowing supervision of procedures through telecommunication, residents must have demonstrated the ability to perform the procedure while the supervising physician was physically present.
+(Core) - 6.7.b.1.
+If the supervising physician is monitoring the procedure through telecommunication technology, but is not physically present on-site, a back-up supervising physician must be physically present to immediately assume care, if needed.
 (Core)